White House Reconstruction: Reconstruction

-The scope of the project involved the complete removal of the interior of the White House, except for the Third Floor, and included salvage and storage of critical interior elements, excavation of new basement levels, and construction of new foundations, steel and concrete structure, masonry interior walls with plaster finish and wood paneling, custom plaster moldings, refurbished and replacement windows, and new heating, ventilation, air conditioning, plumbing, electrical, and communications systems.
+The scope of the project involved the complete removal of the interior of the White House, except for the third floor, and included salvage and storage of critical interior elements, excavation of new basement levels, and construction of new foundations, steel and concrete structure, masonry interior walls with plaster finish and wood paneling, custom plaster moldings, refurbished and replacement windows, and new heating, ventilation, air conditioning, plumbing, electrical, and communications systems.

 The bulk of the work was to be accomplished within the exterior stone walls which were to be kept in place and repainted.
 Landscaping around the house was to be replaced.
 All workers were subjected to security clearance by the Secret Service.
 The West Wing was to be kept fully operational and occupied by the president and his staff.
 All work was to be completed for a total cost of $5.4 million and completed by late 1951, in 660 days, approximately 22 months.

 Changes in design

-The rooms of the State Floor were reconstructed with few significant changes.
-The Second Floor rooms were adjusted to provide built-in closets and additional bathrooms, but otherwise were rebuilt largely as they had been.
-The Third Floor was expanded and the rooftop solarium replaced.
-Two new basement levels were added under the Ground Floor.
+The rooms of the state floor were reconstructed with few significant changes.
+The second floor rooms were adjusted to provide built-in closets and additional bathrooms, but otherwise were rebuilt largely as they had been.
+The third floor was expanded and the rooftop solarium replaced.
+Two new basement levels were added under the ground floor.

-The most noticeable change to the State Floor was revising the Grand Stair to discharge eastward into the Entrance Hall to provide a more ceremonial procession from the upstairs.
+The most noticeable change to the state floor was revising the Grand Stair to discharge eastward into the Entrance Hall to provide a more ceremonial procession from the upstairs.
 The opening to the south was kept with a railing providing a balcony-type overview into the Cross Hall.
-On the Second Floor, the rooms above the East Room were lowered due to a thinner, yet stronger, steel floor structure.
-This allowed access from the Central Hall via a short ramp in a central passageway that was narrowed to accommodate an additional service stair and added closets.
-Additions to the Ground Floor included additional service elevators to service the upper floors, a bowling alley, expanded kitchen, broadcast studio, barber shop, medical and dental clinics, carpentry and upholstery shops, and large service and equipment spaces.
+On the second floor, the rooms above the East Room were lowered due to a thinner, yet stronger, steel floor structure.
+This allowed access from the Center Hall via a short ramp in a central passageway that was narrowed to accommodate an additional service stair and added closets.
+Additions to the ground floor included additional service elevators to service the upper floors, a bowling alley, expanded kitchen, broadcast studio, barber shop, medical and dental clinics, carpentry and upholstery shops, and large service and equipment spaces.

-The style Winslow selected for the interior finishes of the re-created main public rooms was the Federal style from the 1800-1820 period of President Monroe's rebuilding.
+The style Winslow selected for the interior finishes of the re-created main public rooms was the Federal style from the 1800-1820 period of President James Monroe's rebuilding.
 This was a reversal from the variety of styles added in the previous 120 years.
 Winslow incorporated more marble flooring and paneling for aesthetics and ease of maintenance.
 Some changes requested by the Trumans, such as brightening the State Dining Room by painting the dark wood paneling "Federalist" celadon green, were also popular in the mid-20th Century.